edgedb/edgedb-js/qb-playground/RFC.md

 });
 ```

+Pro: less verbose
-Downside with Option 2: not compatible with more union type filters in shapes (which aren't currently supported in EdgeQL but may be in the future), e.g.
+Con: not compatible with more union type filters in shapes (which aren't currently supported in EdgeQL but may be in the future), e.g.

 ```
 SELECT Person {